orassayag/crawler/README.md

 1. Go to the settings.js file and make sure that all settings are fit to needs.
 2. Go to list/searchKeys.list.js and make sure all search keys fit to needs.
 3. Go to list/filterKeys.list.js and make sure all domains filtered are fit to needs.
-4. Make sure Mongo database is installed and configured properly.
+4. Make sure the Mongo database is installed and configured properly.
 5. Run the script by "npm start" and let the magic begin. :)

 In terminal: npm start